ibm-cloud-docs/netezza/kafka.md

 # {{site.data.keyword.netezza_short}} and Kafka
 {: #netezzakafka}

+## Overview
+{: #overviewkafka}

-(Apache Kafka)[https://kafka.apache.org/documentation/] is a publish-subscribe messaging system, which you can use to move between popular applications.
+[Apache Kafka](https://kafka.apache.org/documentation/) is a publish-subscribe messaging system, which you can use to move between popular applications.

 After you integrate your {{site.data.keyword.netezza_full}} instance with Kafka through the Kafka JDBC connector, you can use {{site.data.keyword.netezza_short}} as one of the following: